daniehao/dog-classification/README.md

 My dataset for this dog- classification project includes the images of 133 breed of dogs, which is collected by Udacity.com.
 The three dataset train, test and valid have already been classified.
 The train dataset is used for estimating predictive relationships and fit for the estimators; The valid dataset is used for improving overfitting problems existed in train dataset; The test dataset is used for testing the performance of the whole network.

 ## Motivation
-1.Earned some essential knowledges about CNN and DNN
+1.Earned some essential knowledge about CNN and DNN

 I learned about CNN(conventional neural networks) and DNN(deep neural networks) from online classes, which intrigues my curiosity to do some practical projects using the most popular packages to build the architecture of CNN and DNN networks.